SI Joint Fusion

 Making a Diagnosis

 A variety of tests performed during physical examination will pinpoint the cause of SI joint as the cause of your symptoms, including:

-Is the SI Joint The Cause if Back Pain?
+Is the SI Joint the Cause of Back Pain?

 Once the SI joint is confirmed as the cause of your symptoms, treatment can begin.